THE HOGARTH HEALTH CLUB PRIVACY NOTICE

 The Hogarth Health Club is a brand owned by The Hogarth Group Ltd, whose registered office is located at The Hogarth Group, Airedale Avenue, Chiswick, London w4 2NW, registered in England under Company No 1516226.
 VAT number: 225683455.

-GDPR Representative: Daniel Dyason
+UK-GDPR and Data Protection Representative: Daniel Dyason

 Telephone number: 020 8994 0929